 10. White Sands National Park, New Mexico

 If you want to get far off the beaten path this January, there’s no better destination than White Sands National Park in New Mexico.
-It’s the world’s largest gypsum sand dune field, spanninng 275 miles in the middle of the desert.
+It’s the world’s largest gypsum sand dune field, spanning 275 miles in the middle of the desert.
 The dunes here are unlike anywhere else in the US; you can even climb to the top and sled down if you’d like.
-Goingn in January means enjoying milder temperatures, but make sure to still bring plenty of sun protection, as there is absolutely no shade once you venture outside of the visitors’ center.
+Going in January means enjoying milder temperatures, but make sure to still bring plenty of sun protection, as there is absolutely no shade once you venture outside of the visitors’ center.

 Unlike most national parks that are open 24/7, White Sands has operating hours that vary from season to season.
 The best time to go is right before sunset, as the scenery is phenomenal when the sun goes down.
 Shadows cast from the dunes create beautiful patterns in the sand, and the whole place glows with different hues.
 This national park rarely becomes crowded in general, but January yields even fewer guests.
 Chances are, you’ll get a whole sand dune to yourself!
-Find out everything you need to know about visiting White Sands National Park here.

 11. Albuquerque, New Mexico